Abiramashree/Teacher_intelligence_Agent/README.md

-# Insights_Agent
+# Teacher Intelligence Agent

 ## Overview

-The Tutoring Insights Agent is a Retrieval-Augmented Generation (RAG) system built to analyze tutoring transcripts and automatically generate actionable learning insights about students — their understanding, misconceptions, emotional tone, and next learning steps.
+The Teacher Intelligence Agent is a Retrieval-Augmented Generation (RAG) system built to analyze tutoring transcripts and automatically generate actionable learning insights about students — their understanding, misconceptions, emotional tone, and next learning steps.

 It combines: